 The referral of refugees to Community Sponsorship Ireland will be made under existing procedures already in place for the government-managed resettlement programme.
 Under these procedures, refugees must first be registered with UNHCR and then identified by them as refugees in need of resettlement.
 They may then be referred to the Irish Government who will interview them and take a final decision on whether or not a refugee is accepted on resettlement.
 Before making this decision, each candidate is the subject of a Garda security assessment, interview, and the checking of fingerprints against national and international databases.

-In advance of the family’s arrival, Community Sponsor Groups are asked to plan in detail for the provision of all necessary supports and to demonstrate their preparations through the submission of a settlement plan.
+all necessary supports and to demonstrate their preparations through the submission of a settlement plan.
 Regional Support Organisations (RSO) such as Doras can help guide groups through this process.
 We are delighted to have the support of Clare Immigrant Support Centre in implementing Community Sponsorship in County Clare.

 – All members must attend mandatory training